We’ve already talked about our personal and environmental reason not to have biological children.

 When I first started buying more lentils and beans instead of meat and cheese as a student, I was astonished by how much money I saved.
 Of course, being not quite as frugal as I am now, my reaction was not to save the difference, but to substitute a lot of the frozen veg I had been buying up until then with fresh vegetables.
 To say nothing about how much lighter I felt from eating more plants, my food was just so much more vibrant and appetising!

-But just as I talked about above, it just makes sense that it is cheaper to eat further down the food chain.
+It just makes sense to eat more food further down the food chain.
 It uses that much less resources and is that much less processed.

 When we had our frugal baptism by fire, one of our staple meals was rice fried with frozen vegetables and soy sauce.
 It is ridiculously cheap and surprisingly nutritious.
 Lentil loaf is another staple that graciously lends itself to using up whatever leftover vegetables you might have hiding away in a drawer.